nagy-tamas/series-fanatic/README.md

 ```

 You can also `git pull` this repo from time to time, I try to keep it as updated as I can.

+## Help needed

+If your favourite show is missing, please make a github issue, or add it by yourself (it's really easy), and make a pull request.